 The exact words of the speaker are placed in quotation marks, either single ('…') or double ("…").

 If the reported clause comes first, the comma is placed inside the quotation marks.
 Pay attention to the examples:

 Nora said, 'I don’t want to marry you.'

 If the reported clause is a question or exclamation, we use a question mark or exclamation mark, instead of a comma.
 For example:

 "I don't care!"
 Gavin shouted.

 Sometimes when the reporting clause comes first, we use a colon (:) between the reporting clause and the reported clause.
 For example:

 Ivan replied: 'I don't think it's possible.'

-The reported clause always begins with a capital letter, unless the reporting verb comes within a sentence.
+The reported clause always begins with a capital letter, unless the reporting verb comes in the middle of the sentence.

 'Why did you say that?'
 Hannah asked.